justin2004/weblog/DRAFTS/1G/README.md

 For example, let's say we want to talk about this paper (and its sections). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC35282/

-We'll first use an LPG representation (https://github.com/covidgraph/data_cord19) then an RDF representation.
+We'll first use an LPG representation found in [this project](https://github.com/covidgraph/data_cord19) then an RDF representation.

 The following Cypher query: